Kartik Narayan

 face segmentation,

 and representation learning.
-While most of my work has been in the application domain of facial
+While most of my work has been in the application domain of face, I am

 exploring general vision research problems, particularly in the field of multimodal LLMs.
 I have